nickmcdowall/lsd-interceptors/README.md

 # yatspec-lsd-interceptors [![Download](https://api.bintray.com/packages/nickmcdowall/nkm/yatspec-lsd-interceptors/images/download.svg) ](https://bintray.com/nickmcdowall/nkm/yatspec-lsd-interceptors/_latestVersion)

-A central library for interceptors that can be used with Yatspec-LSD / [living sequence diagrams](https://github.com/nickmcdowall/yatspec).
+A central library for interceptors that can be used with [yatspec-lsd ](https://github.com/nickmcdowall/yatspec) (aka living sequence diagrams).

-## Interceptors

-The interceptors are used to capture messages that flow in and out of the App being tested so that they can be displayed on the generated sequence diagrams.
+The interceptors capture messages (requests/responses) that flow in and out of the App during tests so that they can be added to the TestState bean used by the [yatspec-lsd ](https://github.com/nickmcdowall/yatspec) framework to generate sequence diagrams.

+## Autoconfig

+This library is designed with `@SpringBootTest` in mind and attempts to minimise boilerplate code by wiring up default bean configurations based on the beans and classes available in the project.
+The interceptors can be used outside of a spring project but will require 'manual' injection.

 ### Available Interceptors

-- LsdRestTemplateInterceptor
+#### LsdRestTemplateInterceptor

-The `LsdRestTemplateInterceptor` is used by projects that use spring's `RestTemplate` to send messages downstream.
-This includes the `TestRestTemplate` which uses a RestTemplate internally.
+- For `RestTemplate` and `TestRestTemplate` clients.
+- Auto configured if a `TestState` bean exists along with `RestTemplate` and or `TestRestTemplate` beans.

+#### LsdFeignLoggerInterceptor
-- LsdOkHttpInterceptor
+- For `Feign` clients

-The `LsdOkHttpInterceptor` is useful when your app uses _Feign_ clients with _OkHttp_ as the underlying client implementation.

-## Autoconfig

-This library is designed to work well with `SpringBootTest` tests by wiring up default bean configurations for the most common use-cases to avoid the need for much boilerplate code with the ability to easily supply user defined @Bean overrides where necessary or desirable.
+- Auto configured if a `TestState` bean exists and both `FeignClientBuilder` and `Logger.Level` classes are on the classpath.
+Note that if no feign `Logger.Level` bean exists one will be created (`Logger.Level.BASIC`) to enable the interceptor to work.
+If one exists it will not be replaced.

-#### Interceptors
+#### LsdOkHttpInterceptor

-Some Interceptors will be auto injected based on which beans and classes are available in the application context.

-For example when running a `SpringBootTest` with an application context that has `RestTemplate`, `TestRestTemplate` and `TestState` beans available, the `LsdRestTemplateInterceptor` will be injected into both the `RestTemplate` and the `TestRestTemplate` beans automatically.

-For projects that use `Feign` clients and have okHttp enabled, if a `OkHttpClient.Builder` bean is defined it will have an `LsdOkHttpInterceptor` auto injected into it's list of interceptors.
+- For `OkHttpClient` clients.
+- Auto configured if `TestState` and `OkHttpClient.Builder` beans exists *and* has spring property `com.lsd.intercept.okhttp=true`
+(requires explicit property to prevent clashing with `LsdFeignLoggerInterceptor` - as it is a popular client implementation for `Feign` and the former interceptor should work across all Feign client implementations).

 (Additional interceptors and auto configuration will be added over time).

-#### PathToNameMapper (http)
+### PathToNameMapper (http)

 Each http interceptor will be provided with default `PathToNameMapper` beans for resolving _source_ and _destination_ names based on the endpoint path being invoked.
 The defaults are based on assumptions about how the client might be used which